-The previous articles covered foundational issues, counting fatherhood, and how genealogies are decorated with age lengths that are often run together end-to-end.
+The previous Theory Chapter covered foundational Bible Timeline issues, counting fatherhood, and how genealogies are decorated with age lengths that are usually run together end-to-end.
 Now it is time to address the trunk time line and at span the time from Adam to Abraham...

 SO: "How long was it from Adam to Abraham?"

 The raw data we need to answer this question seems rather simple.
 Genesis chapters 5 and 11 provide genealogies which string together a list of names and life spans.
 From this we can apparently construct the overarching calendar for this period.
 The following table contains the data from these chapters in Genesis.